Kim Coles: Career

 Encouraged by the audience's response to her comedy sketch at the beauty pageant, Coles began her career in stand-up comedy in 1984.
 "Once I saw the reaction of the audience," she said, "I knew this was what I wanted to do."
 After a nightclub owner told her that she should gain 40 pounds for a "Nell Carter look", she instead changed her eating habits and began exercising, losing 50 pounds in five months.

 Coles has appeared on many television shows, including Frasier ("Dr." Mary Thomas), Six Feet Under, Celebrity Mole, Living Single and The Geena Davis Show.
 Early in her career, she appeared as one of the hosts of It's Showtime at the Apollo.
 She was an original cast member on the sketch comedy series In Living Color that appeared on the FOX network.
+After the first season, Coles was informed by a phone call from her agent that she had been fired.
+Coles later learned Keenen Ivory Wayans did not think she was versatile enough, which she disagreed with, stating: "How could I show my versatility if I wasn’t able to perform?", describing Wayans as sometimes overlooking her for parts in sketches.

 After leaving "In Living Color", she then got the role as Synclaire James on Living Single and won an NAACP Image Award for Outstanding Actress in a Comedy Series.
 She appeared as the mother of Spirit on UPN's One on One.
 Coles is a published author; her book is called I'm Free But It Will Cost You, ISBN 978-0-7868-8322-6, Hyperion Books, 1998.